aikooo7/Hasher_rust/README.md

 # How to build?

-To build do:
+To build and install to:

 ```
-cargo build --release
+cargo install --path . --profile release
 ```
+NOTE: Do the command above inside the project directory.

 Then for run do:

 ```
-./target/release/hasher
+hasher
 ```

 Or if you want everything in one command: